• Skip to primary navigation

 Who is a Receptionist?

 A receptionist is a person who works in an office or provides administrative support.
-The work is typically done in a waiting area, such as a lobby or front office desk of a company or organization.
+The work is typically done in a waiting area, such as a company or organisation’s lobby or front office desk.

 What Does a Receptionist Do?

-Receptionists work as a business’s front-desk associate and are in charge of a variety of administrative support duties that keep the office running smoothly.
+Receptionists work as a business’s front-desk associates and are in charge of a variety of administrative support duties that keep the office running smoothly.

-Receptionists may greet visitors, handle incoming and outgoing correspondence, keep files and records, perform data entry, keep office calendars and schedules, keep the office clean, safe, and organized, and keep the office supply inventory fully stocked.
+Receptionists may greet visitors, handle incoming and outgoing correspondence, keep files and records, perform data entry, keep office calendars and schedules clean, safe, and organized, and keep the office supply inventory fully stocked.

 Read Also: Where to Put Certifications On a Resume| Full guide on how to list and Samples